Aurelio García y García

-Aurelio García y García (November 28, 1836 — June 25, 1888) was a Peruvian marine, diplomat and politician.
-García was a friend and comrade-in-arms of Miguel Grau, Manuel Ferreyros and Lizardo Montero, all of whom were known as the Four Aces of the Peruvian Navy.
+Aurelio García y García (November 28, 1836 — June 25, 1888) was a Peruvian Navy officer, diplomat and politician.
+García was a friend and comrade-in-arms of Miguel Grau, Manuel Ferreyros and Lizardo Montero, all of whom were known as the "Four Aces of the Peruvian Navy".
 He was also elected Mayor of Lima in 1877.
 He was also a man of wide culture, who was fully fluent in the English language and who had scientific inclinations.

 Biography

 His parents were José Antonio de Abad Marcelo García y González and Josefa García Urrutia.
 He studied at the Real Convictorio de San Carlos and then went on to the Military Naval School where he graduated as a midshipman (1852).
 Like other sailors of his time, he served both the navy and the merchant navy.

 He was promoted to ensign of a frigate in 1854 and sent to the United Kingdom to be part of the crew sent to bring the war transport Tumbes.
 Back in Callao, he was promoted to second lieutenant and assigned to the Ucayali steamer (1856).
 Shortly afterwards, he requested permission to serve in the merchant marine.
 He visited various Peruvian and foreign ports and compiled information for his Sailing Route off the coast of Peru, until in 1862 he returned to the navy as commander of the brig Almirante Guise, being promoted to first lieutenant.

 In 1863 he became commander of the General Lerzundi steamer.
 At that time, the Peruvian rearmament became urgent in the face of the threatening presence of the Spanish Pacific Squadron in South American waters.
 In 1864, already with the rank of Lieutenant Commander, he again traveled to England, with the mission of inspecting the construction of the armored frigate Independencia.

 In 1865, after being promoted to captain of a frigate, he took command of Independencia, undertaking the trip to Peru.
 In the port of Brest (France) he was joined by the Huáscar ironclad, commanded by José María Salcedo with whom he continued the journey in convoy.
 During the journey to America, a fierce rivalry was unleashed between García y García and Salcedo, which led them to the extreme ramming in the high seas and unleashing a particular confrontation between both crews.
-A convoy arriving from Valparaíso on June 1866, Salcedo was dismissed by order of the government and García y García learned that American sailor John Tucker had been appointed chief of the Peruvian-Chilean allied squad in the Chincha Islands War.
+A convoy arriving from Valparaíso in June 1866, Salcedo was dismissed by order of the government and García y García learned that American sailor John Tucker had been appointed chief of the Peruvian-Chilean allied squad in the Chincha Islands War.
 In protest against what he considered an affront to the Peruvian officers, he therefore resigned the command of Independencia and returned to Lima.
 Along with other Peruvian sailors, including Miguel Grau, he was court-martialed for insubordination, but was ultimately acquitted.

-In 1867 he went on to command the Chalaco transport.
+In 1867 he went on to command the transport ship Chalaco.
 Later, he returned to the command of Independencia.
 In 1870 he was promoted to Captain.